NicoJuicy/LearnML/time_series/time_series_decomposition.md

 The first step in a classical decomposition is to use a **moving average** method to estimate the trend-cycle.

-### Additive Model
+#### Additive Model

-An additive model suggests that the components are added together as follows:
+An additive model suggests that the components are added:

 ```
     y(t) = Level + Trend + Seasonality + Noise